- 3 to 3-1/2 cups all-purpose flour

 - Place seam side down on a greased 12-in. pizza pan; pinch ends together to form a ring.
 With scissors, cut from outside edge two-thirds of the way toward center of ring at 1-in. intervals.
 Separate strips slightly; twist to allow filling to show.
 Cover and let rise until doubled, about 40 minutes.

-- Bake at 350° for 18-22 minutes or until golden brown.
+- Preheat oven to 350°.
+Bake 18-22 minutes or until golden brown.
 Remove to a wire rack to cool completely.
-Combine the glaze ingredients; drizzle over ring.
-Yield: 18-20 servings.
+Combine glaze ingredients; drizzle over ring.
+Yield: 20 servings.